LemonPower21/Petrolium/README.md

  # It is a trading bot?
  No, It isn't.
 However It is useful to earn on short-period of time, when the bot send you message. (of course the period will depends by market price and the TP you insert).
- It is very good system that, unlikely than Tradingview, It is open-source and free.
+ It is very good alarm system that, unlikely than Tradingview, It is open-source and free.

 # How to configure API for message?
 1. You create Telegram account.